-- Participating in the CARICOOS-led 2020 Seaglider hurricane glider program; - Facilitating the 2020 program of deployment of US Navy (NAVO) Slocum gliders in the Virgin Islands Basin; - Recruiting external funds and resuming the Challenger glider program outside of the US Caribbean EEZ, sharing access to new international relations with other CARICOOS principals; - Re-establish schedule for installing HF Radar antenna on Water Island to assist expansion of CARICOOS surface current observations; - Identifying and recruiting new interns and collaborators to replace those who moved from the USVI during the COVID disruption. - Secure a new data portal to assure public sharing from all CARICOOS assets in the USVI and for publishing locally-focused data and trial products; - Assist CARICOOS Headquarters in installing an oceanographic data buoy to replace the St. Thomas buoy (NDBC #41058) that was destroyed by Hurricanes Irma and Maria; - Complete permitting and contracting processes to allow deployment of Spotter wave buoy to service Hull Bay and Magens Bay beaches; - Explore the feasibility of establishing an observational and interactive educational project at Coral World marine park; - Continue to serve as steward of CARICOOS network of observational assets in the USVI - validating operational status and recommending improvements; - Finalizing of the Year 4 Vembu Subramanian award and establishing the Year 5 program: - Assist CARICOOS-UVI as requested by CARICOOS Headquarters;
+- We participated in the CARICOOS-led 2020 Seaglider hurricane glider program and plan to do so for 2021. - We facilitated the 2020 program of deployment of US Navy (NAVO) Slocum gliders in the Virgin Islands Basin; We deployed 3 gliders,2 malfunctioned and were retrieved within days of deployment.
+The third gliders stayed at sea for a month. - The COVID-19 caused a shutdown of all Caribbean Nations thus we were not granted access to areas outside of the US EEZ. - The HR Radar lease is being revised by the Department of Property and Procurement and should be available for us to sign shortly. - We recruited two new interns to replace those who moved from the USVI during the COVID disruption. - We are continuing our efforts to assist CARICOOS Headquarters in installing an oceanographic data buoy to replace the St. Thomas buoy (NDBC #41058) that was destroyed by Hurricanes Irma and Maria. - Complete permitting and contracting processes to allow deployment of Spotter wave buoy to service Hull Bay and Magens Bay beaches; - Explore the feasibility of establishing an observational and interactive educational project at Coral World marine park; this was delayed by COVID-19 - Continue to serve as steward of CARICOOS network of observational assets in the USVI validating operational status and recommending improvements; - Finalizing of the Year 4 Vembu Subramanian award and establishing the Year 5 program; - Assist CARICOOS-UVI as requested by CARICOOS Headquarters - We executed the Year 5 CARICOOS Subaward. - We submitted the EOI Proposal and SF 424A for FY 22-26